 Recommended by: Sam at My Flying Leap

 Take a short train ride north of Amsterdam to visit Zaandijk, a picturesque village in the Dutch countryside.
-Zaandijk is known for its speciality museums including Zaanse Schanz.
+Zaandijk is known for its speciality museums, including Zaanse Schans: a recreated Dutch village with brightly painted wooden homes and picturesque windmills dating back to the 17th and 18th centuries.

-- Visit the charming Zaanse Schanz Dutch village
+- Visit the charming Zaanse Schans

-- Go on a Zaandijk canal cruise to enjoy this beautiful area
+- Take a Zaandijk canal cruise

 - Try a stroopwafel and learn how to make one